kubernetes/enhancements/keps/sig-scheduling/5501-reflect-preenqueue-rejections-in-pod-status/README.md

 **Note:** This entire feature will be controlled by a new feature gate, `SchedulerPreEnqueuePodStatus`.
 The enablement of this feature will be dependent on the `SchedulerAsyncAPICalls` feature gate being enabled, as the asynchronous patching mechanism is critical to protect scheduler throughput.
+Since the `SchedulerAsyncAPICalls` feature was disabled by default in v1.34, successfully enabling the `SchedulerPreEnqueuePodStatus` feature in v1.35 will depend on re-enabling the `SchedulerAsyncAPICalls` feature.

 #### 1. Reusing `framework.Status` and mandatory reporting